CryptoAlphaa/cryal-api/README.md

 This API stores and retrieve an entry of a person current location and destination location.

+## Routes
+** The API will be running on `http://localhost:9292/`.**

+All routes are returning as a JSON object.
+Here are the routes:

+1. GET /

+Get the root of API to check whether the API is Alive or not

+2. GET api/v1/location

+Get all location existed in the databse

+3. GET api/v1/location/[id]

+Get description of a specific location via id

+4. GET api/v1/rooms

+Get all rooms existed in the database

+5. GET api/v1/rooms/[id]

+Get description of a specific room via id

+6. GET api/v1/targets

+Get all target destination existed in the database

+7. GET api/v1/targets/[id]

+Get description of a specific targets destination via id

+8. GET api/v1/user_room/[id]

+Get description of a specific user_room via id

+9. GET api/v1/userroom

+To get a list of existing user rooms

+10. GET api/v1/users

+To get a list of information of all users

+11. GET api/v1/users/[id]

+To get information of a certain user

+12. GET api/v1/users/[id]/location

+To get all the location of a user

+13. POST api/v1/targets

+Allows to create destination location

+14. POST api/v1/users

+Allows to create new users

+15. POST api/v1/users/[id]/createroom

+Allows users to create a room

+16. POST api/v1/users/[id]/joinroom

+Allows users to join a room

+17. POST api/v1/users/[id]/location

+Allows user to create locations

 ## Installation
 Install this API by cloning the repository and also install the required gem from `Gemfile.lock`.
 Here are the step: